 Marketers Glossary: Email Marketing Terms Every One Should Know

 You must know when and where to use various common email marketing terms, and also be familiar with their connotations to analyze your email campaigns better.
 Email marketing forms the core of your marketing automation strategy.
-Whether it is designing a landing page or launching a drip campaign, all of it is somehow directly or indirectly related to email marketing.
+Whether it is designing a landing page or launching a drip campaign, all of it is somehow directly or indirectly related to basics of email marketing.

 Email Marketing Terms & Their Meanings

-While it is crucial for marketers to understand if they are scaring away their users, it is also a much-needed fact that marketers must be well-versed with the email marketing terms and their meanings.
+While it is crucial for marketers to understand if they are scaring away their users, it is also a much-needed fact that marketers must be well-versed with the email marketing tips and their meanings.

 Disclaimer: This list also includes various terms and terminologies that are used in marketing as a whole.

 Most often marketers feel an urge to drop big words within their email content.
 The trick to luring customers is not by using jargons, but by using the right terminology in the right place.
 If you are an experienced marketer, you are already aware of all the email marketing strategy, stages of email marketing strategy and its terminologies.
 However, if you are a newbie, fret not.
 We have compiled the most important and frequently used email marketing terms for you to refer, learn, use and save it.

 The Comprehensive Glossary of Email Marketing Terms